-In the remainder of this paper, we use open-loop-BT to refer to an "open-loop" BitTorrent swarm-assisted content delivery system, whereas we use CYCLOPS to refer to our "feedbackcontrolled" BitTorrent swarm-assisted content delivery system.
-Deployment Details: We used Amazon's Elastic Computing Cloud (EC2) to host, on separate virtual machines, the openloop-BT content server (called the seed) and tracker, and the CYCLOPS content server and swarm monitor.9 To mitigate the negative impacts on networking performance due to shared resources (CPU and I/O) in a virtualized environment, we used large EC2 instances, which were all located in a single USbased data center.
+In the remainder of this paper, we use open-loop-BT to refer to a standard peer-assisted content delivery system based on BitTorrent, whereas we use CYCLOPS to refer to our "feedback-controlled" content delivery service.

+Deployment Details: In our experiments, we used Amazon's Elastic Computing Cloud (EC2) to host, on separate virtual machines, the openloop-BT content server (called the seed), the tracker, and CYCLOPS (including the content server and the swarm monitor).
+To mitigate the negative impacts on networking performance due to shared resources (CPU and I/O) in a virtualized environment, we used large EC2 instances, which were all located in a single US-based data center.
 Our open-loop-BT and CYCLOPS content servers were well-provisioned, with an upload capacity of 2.4 Mbps.
+Note that, in our experiments, a single OF node proved to be sufficient to monitor the entire swarm fed by CYCLOPS.